blender-nlp/covid-claim-radar/demo/README.md

    go run hw.go
    ```

-   This may need an hour to build.
-Once the build is finish, you will find that the website is working normally.
+   This may need an hour.
+Once the build is finished, you will find that the website is working normally.